3. Scale and Projections

 Thinking of projections in physical terms.
 You can conceptualize projection as working with a clear globe, a light bulb, and tracing paper.
 If you had a clear globe the size of a beach ball and placed a light inside this globe, it would cast shadows onto a surrounding surface.
 This surface can be a (a) cylinder, (b) cone, or (c) plane.
 [10]

 Tangency.
-Red lines or dots mark the tangent line or point respectively.
-The flat surface touches the globe and it is the point on the projected map which has the least distortion. the place where the developable surface touches the globe is known as the tangent point or tangent line.
+Red lines or dots mark the tangent line or point, respectively.
+The flat surface touches the globe, and it is the point on the projected map that has the least distortion.
+The place where the developable surface touches the globe is known as the tangent point or tangent line.
 These surfaces can be a (a) cylinder, (b) cone, or (c) plane.
 [11]

 For beginning mapmakers, understanding the exact mechanics of projections doesn’t matter as much as knowing which map properties are maintained or lost with the choice of projection – the topic of the next section.